Harvest Now, Decrypt Later

 Because the person hearing it is no longer the same person.

-We circle the same truths because each return meets a different version of us.
+We circle the same truths because each return meets a different version of us — and because the adversarial harvest keeps reasserting the old, wounded readings, so the redemptive reading must be renewed.

-Once you see this, you realize that harvesting is not something that only happened in childhood.
+Once we see this, we realize that harvesting is not something that only happened in childhood.

 It is happening all the time.